What is Cape Dutch Architecture?

 Heritage and Historical Context

-Cape Dutch architecture is an important part of South Africa’s built heritage.
-These buildings represent both early agricultural development in the Cape and the complex colonial history of the region
+Cape Dutch architecture is an important part of South Africa’s heritage.
+The buildings represent both early agricultural development in the Cape and the complex colonial history of the region

-Today, many are preserved as cultural landmarks and form part of the Western Cape’s tourism and heritage landscape.
+Today, many of the homesteads are preserved as cultural landmarks and form part of the Western Cape’s tourism and heritage landscape.

 Some of the best-known examples include: